Tuk Tuk Tours

 Explore Bangkok by the iconic tuk tuk

-1. Smiling – Thailand is known as the “Land of Smiles”.
-It therefore goes without saying that smiling is very important while you are travelling and smiling can mean so many things.
+Thailand is known as the “Land of Smiles”.
+It, therefore, goes without saying that smiling is very important while you are travelling and smiling can mean so many things.
 During our tour, you are going to meet so many people especially local people.
-It’s better to smile as much as you can to Thai people and they will in return, welcome you and be friendlier.
+It’s better to smile as much as you can at Thai people and they will in return, welcome you and be friendlier.

-5. Thai people have great respect for the royal family, so be careful if you say or ask anything about the royal family.
-Some guides may be comfortable answering your questions, others may not – it varies significantly.
-Another interesting example of this is you shouldn’t step on or over bank notes or coins (the reason is because there is a picture of royal family in front of them)
+Be careful if you say or ask anything about the royal family especially in public.
+Some guides may be comfortable answering your questions, others may not, it varies significantly.
+There is even a law protecting them from bad comments.
+It’s totally a big deal.
+You might end up in prison.
+Another interesting example of this is you shouldn’t step on or over banknotes or coins as there is a picture of the royal family on them.

-6. Feet low/Head high – In Thailand your head is the highest, which means good and clean whereas your feet are lowest, which means bad and dirty.
-It is very rude to raise your feet above someone else’s head especially pointing feet to Buddha image in the temple
+In Thailand, your head is considered a good and clean thing as it is the highest part of the body.
+Whereas your feet are considered a bad and dirty thing.
+It is very rude to raise your feet above someone else’s head especially pointing your feet to Buddha image in a temple.

 Thai people always bare feet at home.
 Remember before you step into someone’s house, you should always take off your shoes.
 (Unless they allowed you to wear them inside) As your shoes might get some dirt along the way.
 And it’s not a good manner to take something dirty inside someone’s house.
 Same as at temples or other private buildings, you will notice that there’s a sign written: “please take off your shoes” at the entrance.